uhub/awesome-coffeescript/README.md

 * [mikekchar/Spacey](https://github.com/mikekchar/Spacey) - Spacey is a Coffeescript library implementing a review prioritisation system (including spaced repetition).
 * [mdlawson/emvy](https://github.com/mdlawson/emvy) - A tiny MVVM framework built with coffeescript.
 Doesn't make a mess.
 * [mcoms/jquery-raptorize-coffee](https://github.com/mcoms/jquery-raptorize-coffee) - Inspired by and compatable with ZURB's jQuery Raptorize Plugin, this is a CoffeeScript rewrite compatible with newer jQuery versions.
-* [mbraak/simple-widget](https://github.com/mbraak/simple-widget) - Simple-widget provides an easy way to make a jQuery widget in Coffeescript
 * [lonelyplanet/AtlasTestRunner](https://github.com/lonelyplanet/AtlasTestRunner) - Plugin for Sublime Text 2 - runs RSpec, Cucumber and Coffeescript Jasmine tests.
 * [LesleyDuyndam/generator-coffee-sass](https://github.com/LesleyDuyndam/generator-coffee-sass) - A generator for Yeoman to scaffold CoffeeScript and SASS stack projects.
 * [lcaballero/check-that](https://github.com/lcaballero/check-that) - This is a little library that is very similar to Google's Guava checkArgs library, but for JavaScript / CoffeeScript.